HL7/davinci-dtr/input/pagecontent/specification.md

 ### Configuring App/EHR to Payer Connectivity
 Similarly, all DTR apps **SHALL** be registered with the payer systems with which they communicate.
 If an EHR opts to interact with the payer directly without using an app, then the EHR itself will need to register.

+Initial setup of connectivity between client and payer will have a manual component to establish security credentials and a trust relationship (unless both parties are part of a shared trust network).
+Dynamic endpoint discovery allows for the potential to use different endpoints for the [`$questionnaire-package`](OperationDefinition-questionnaire-package.html) operation over time without changing security credential or legal agreement expectations.

 Payers **MAY** have multiple back-end functions that handle different types of decision support and/or different types of services.
 However, for the purpose of DTR conformance, payers **SHALL** have a single endpoint (managed by themselves or a delegate) that can handle responding to all DTR service calls.

 This registration process **SHALL** ensure that the DTR app or Full EHR (i.e., Native App):